chringel21/chringel.dev/content/blog/2023/prototyping-a-network-analysis-app/index.md

 OK, I know my way around templating, and express is already running.
 The next step was to add a route, or an API endpoint to call from the client.
 The endpoint would, in turn, make a server side call to another API that would provide a set of points, a Geojson file with the locations of all glass containers in Potsdam.

-Adding a new route to the application was as simple as adding a new file to the `routes` folder, called `points.js`.
-Express uses a file based router, so just by creating the file `routes/points.js` means an endpoint at `/points` is available.
+Adding a new route to the application requires two things:

+- Adding a new file to the `routes` folder, called `points.js`
+- Adding the new route to `app.js`

 ```js
 // routes/points.js